zackria/Jeopardy-Juke-Box/README.md

 # Jeopardy-Juke-Box Build Instructions

+# You can build .exe for Windows or App for Mac with this

-#### check that Node.js was installed correctly, type the following commands in your terminal client:
+#### Check that Node.js was installed correctly, type the following commands in your terminal client:

 `node -v`